joeskolengaden/marwin/webapp/readme.md

 # Web Application with Ajax

 Ajax web applications use JavaScript to interact with a server and update web pages without reloading them

+# update and display sensor values

+ESP32 Ajax web page  to display and update sensor data without refresh.
+Getting data from ESP32 without page refresh and update it in web page dynamically. such as ADC values or temperature readings.

+# AJAX is Based on Internet Standards

+AJAX is based on internet standards, and uses a combination of:

+  XMLHttpRequest object (to exchange data asynchronously with a server) JavaScript/DOM (to display/interact with the information) CSS (to style the data)
+  XML (often used as the format for transferring data)